decred/dcrdocs/docs/governance/politeia/politeia-censorship.md

 ## Proving censorship

 When a user registers, a cryptographic identity (pub/priv key pair) is created.
-This cryptographic identity is then used to create a “censorship record" for each user submission (proposal, comment, comment upvote/downvote).
-If a user's submission is censored, they can use this censorship record to cryptographically prove their submission was censored, the time it was submitted, and the exact form of the submission.
+This cryptographic identity is then used to create a “censorship token" for each user submission (proposal, comment, comment upvote/downvote).
+If a user's submission is censored, they can use this token to cryptographically prove their submission was censored, the time it was submitted, and the exact form of the submission.

 If a user's proposal is censored, it will not appear publicly on Politeia, but will still be visible to the user and admins.
 The censored proposal will still appear on the user's `Your Proposals` page, along with the reason the proposal was censored.
 Below is an example proposal that was censored as spam.